At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Depending on your policy and your level of Hospital cover, some chemotherapy treatments are covered by health insurance.
 Log into your Member Centre or mobile app to check your level of cover, or contact us and we’ll check for you.

-Call our Member Care team on 1300 654 123 or email email@example.com to find out more.
+You can call our Member Care team on 1300 654 123 or email email@example.com to find out more.

+This is a challenging time in your life, so it’s normal to seek more information and support on all the treatment options available to you.
 The Cancer Council produces a comprehensive guide to understanding chemotherapy and what to expect when you have treatment.
 You can download a copy here or call the Cancer Council on 13 11 20 for more information.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.